 My suggestion is, NO. Don’t make amends with someone who doesn’t want to hear from you.
-The Karma, the energy needs to be changed first and that can be done.
+Karma, energy needs to be changed first and that can be done.

 I did this in Alcoholics Anonymous a few months ago.
-I went up and talked to this girl that I had these resentments at but that I’d never outwardly verbalized to her and I set it up as trying to make it amends.
+I went up and told this girl that I had these resentments at but that I’d never outwardly verbalized her and I set it up as trying to make amends.

 I felt a lot of fear beforehand and I started talking to her and within a minute, she had cut me off, cursed me out and walked off and I realized WOW.
 The purpose of the amends was to make things better and that did not make things any better.